hodlerfolyf/TIBs/Concept Note.md

 Measuring meaningfully the financial impact of disruptive reporting that includes but is not limited to combatting corruption, grievance redressal and more as the ecosystem grows.
 Partner organizations like the Organized Crime and Corruption Reporting Project (OCCRP), Video Volunteers (VV) and CGNet Swara have been using models to measure the financial impact of their journalism for more than a decade.

-_ **Case Study:** _ _For every dollar that funds OCCRP, a staggering 560 USD is returned to public treasuries as a direct outcome of their investigations, which is a net return of 56000%
+**Case Study:** For every dollar that funds OCCRP, a staggering 560 USD is returned to public treasuries as a direct outcome of their investigations, which is a net return of 56000%.
-# i
-.
 The cascading effect of deterring organized crime and corruption leads to a compounding benefit for society at large, apart from the funds returned to public treasuries through their investigative reporting._

 We believe measuring the outcome of impactful reporting outside the scope of our collective organizations will bring balance to the ecosystem at large.